spakin/awk/README.md

 Installation
 ------------

-Instead of manually downloading and installing `awk` from GitHub, the recommended approach is to ensure your `GOPATH` environment variable is set properly then issue a
+The `awk` package has opted into the [Go module system](https://blog.golang.org/using-go-modules) so installation is in fact unnecessary if your program or package has done likewise.
+Otherwise, a traditional
 ```bash
 go get github.com/spakin/awk
 ```
-command.
+will install the package.

 Documentation
 -------------